SuleimanFarah/sunpy/Roadmap.md

 ## Release 0.7

 * FIDO - Unified downloader.
+ - Unifies acquisition of data.
 * Lightcurve factory.
-* * Improved support for existing and well-used SunPy datatype.
+ - Improved support for existing and well-used SunPy datatype.
 * Full support for Python 3.x
+ - Python 3.x has many new features useful for scientific computing.
+ - All major packages in the SciPy stack are Python 3.2>= compliant.
 * Include high quality solar ephemeris library.
 * Integrate Astropy coordinates.
 * Transformation of images under solar differential rotation.